turboderp/exllamav2/README.md

 ExLlamaV2 relies on a Torch C++ extension for its CUDA functions, which is compiled at runtime.
 This means the first time the library is used it will take 10-20 seconds (depending on your hardware) to start, but the extension gets cached for subsequent use.
-A PyPI package will evantually be available with an option to install a precompiled extension.
+A PyPI package will eventually be available with an option to install a precompiled extension.

 ## EXL2 quantization